charleslambert98/awsdm/README.md

 ## Usage

 ### Initialization
-1. Stucture the File Path -- There should be two sub-folders: lambda, s3
+1. Stucture the File Path
+  - There should be two sub-folders
+    - **lambda:** where AWS Lambda files are stored
+    - **s3:** where S3 bucket files are stored
 2. Initalize the git/GitHub repositories
 3. Add remote to the git repository